myflyingbox/prestashop-lce/README.md

 - php-curl module activated on the server
 - an active LCE account and API keys

 Please note that the module is not compatible with Prestashop 1.4.
 It was developed and tested on Prestashop 1.5.6.2 and therefore may not be compatible with older releases of the 1.5 series.
 If this is the case, please let us know.

 ### Install from source

-Go the /modules directory of your prestashop instance.
+Go to the /modules directory of your prestashop instance.

 Get the code by cloning the github repository (note: the module directory name MUST be lowcostexpress):